TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks: Methodology

 \subsection{Neuron Model}

 The fundamental computational unit of SNNs is the spiking neuron.
-We employ Leaky Integrate-and-Fire (LIF) \cite{lif_org} neurons for their biological plausibility and computational efficiency.
+We employ Leaky Integrate-and-Fire (LIF) \citep{lif_org} neurons for their biological plausibility and computational efficiency.
 The LIF neuron integrates input spike information over time, accumulating it in its membrane potential.
 This potential gradually decays, allowing controlled forgetting of less relevant information.
-The dynamics of the LIF neuron can be described by where $U_l^t$ represents the membrane potential of the neurons in layer \textit{l} at time step \textit{t}, $\lambda$ is the leak factor, controlling the decay rate of the membrane potential. $W_l$ is the weight matrix for neurons in layer $l$ and $V_l^{th}$ is the voltage threshold of layer $l$.
+The dynamics of the LIF neuron can be described by

+where $U_l^t$ represents the membrane potential of the neurons in layer \textit{l} at time step \textit{t}, $\lambda$ is the leak factor, controlling the decay rate of the membrane potential. $W_l$ is the weight matrix for neurons in layer $l$, $V_l^{th}$ is the voltage threshold of layer $l$ and $O_l^t$ is the output generated by layer $l$ at time step \textit{t}.

 When the membrane potential surpasses the voltage threshold, the neuron emits a spike.
 The first term in Eq.~(\ref{equation:1}) denotes the leakage in the membrane potential, the second term computes the weighted summation of output spikes from layer $(l-1)$ and the third term denotes the reduction in membrane potential when an output spike is generated at layer $l$.
 The membrane potential is then reset, either to be zero (hard reset) or by subtracting $V_l^{th}$ (soft reset).
 Equation~(\ref{eq2}) describes the spike generation.

 We use a hard reset for optical flow estimation and a soft reset for gesture and speech classification.
 Fig.~\ref{fig:lif_neuron} shows the LIF neuron dynamics.